antmicro/gerber2ems/README.md

 ### Project preparation

-Simulating the whole PCB is extremely resource-intensive, so it is important to separate a region of interest as small in size as possible.
-Uneeded traces, pours etc., should be removed.
+Simulating an entire PCB is extremely resource-intensive, so it is important to separate a region of interest as small in size as possible - unneeded traces, pours etc., should be removed.
-If entire layers are redundant, they can be removed in later steps.
+If entire layers are redundant, you can remove them in later steps.

 Ports of interest should be marked by a virtual component in positions files.
 Their designator should begin with "SP" and be followed by port number.